box/developer.box.com/content/guides/authentication/jwt/jwt-setup.md

 An application's access level determines which users and content your app may access.
 By default, an application can only successfully interact with the content of its [Service Account][sa] and any [App Users][user-types].
-To access existing Managed Users of an enterprise and groups that were not created by the app itself, navigate to the **Application Access** settings accessible via the **Configuration** tab of the
+To access existing Managed Users of an enterprise and groups that were not created by the app itself, navigate to the **Application Access** settings accessible in the **Configuration** tab of the [Developer console][devconsole] and set to **App + Enterprise Access**, otherwise such
-[Developer console][devconsole] and set to **App + Enterprise Access**, otherwise such Managed Users and groups will be blocked.
+Managed Users and groups will be blocked.

 <ImageFrame border>
   ![App access level](../images/app-access-level.png)